gbrivady/adventofcode/README.md

 ### Remarks

 - I think day 09 can be done with a one liner by calling several maps on iterators, and I tried to get as close as possible to that - but I think I failed
+- Did not try part 2 of day 21: too many assumption about inputs do to it mathematically, part 1 way too easy in comparison, not a fan at all